-The responses by parents in the US indicate that an average of 6 toys are disposed of yearly for each kid.
+The responses by parents indicate that an average of 6 toys are disposed of yearly for each kid.

-The average American parent disposes of about 6 of their kid’s toys yearly.
+The average US parent disposes of about 6 of their kid’s toys yearly.

 The Preferred Brand When Buying Floor Puzzles

 Since floor puzzles are quite popular among little ones, we were interested to know the favorite brand for parents.